 13. Special needs – do you welcome people with disabilities or allergies?

 We want to be welcoming to everyone but sometimes our buildings make that impossible.
 There are a couple of steps to get in the front door and we don’t have any bedrooms or bathrooms which are suitable for wheelchair users.
 Most of our accommodation is upstairs and we do not have a lift/elevator.
 If you’re not sure whether we can accommodate you then use the contact form to send us a message specifying what you need and we’ll let you know if we can provide it.
 If you have special dietary requirements or food allergies then you should probably bring your own food to eat for breakfast as we probably can’t provide what you need.
+Shelter City has a lovely cat called Oliver and she (yes, we know!) would love to meet you.
+But if you don't like cats or are allergic, please book at Shelter Jordan instead.
 Again, do contact us directly with specific questions if you like.

 14. Arrival – how do I get there?

 Check this page for directions how to get to the hostels.

 15. Car parking – do you have a (free) space for my car?